 Elastic respects the privacy rights of individuals.
 We recently updated our privacy statement to make it very clear when we collect personal data and how we use it.
 We've written our privacy statement in plain language to be transparent to our users and customers.

-Elastic maintains an internal Supplier Assessment Standard, which mandates that Elastic's InfoSec team regularly performs security reviews for all third-party suppliers with whom there is potential to share confidential or restricted Elastic information (e.g., personal data).
+Elastic maintains a supply chain risk management program with requirements for third-party suppliers to maintain their own security and privacy practices and procedures.
+Elastic's InfoSec team regularly performs security reviews for all third-party suppliers with whom there is potential to share confidential or restricted Elastic information (e.g., personal data).

 Learn more… (See 2 below)